Pakkerman/FFC-demographic-data-analyzer/README.md

-## FFC Data Analysis with Python Project - Mean-Variance-Standard Deviation Calculator
+## FFC Data Analysis with Python Project - Demographic Data Analyzer

 ### Info
   This is the completed project for FFC Analysis with Python Project course.